 I’m also a mother.
 I want some art for my dang refrigerator, gosh darn it.

-So I’ve created this fun, process based art activity that will end with a product that you can display.
-By limiting the colors you present the kids with (pink, purple, and red for example), you can ensure that this process based Valentine’s Day art project stays on theme- and the kids will be none the wiser.
+So I’ve created this fun, process based Valentine’s day marbled art that will end with a product that you can display.
+By limiting the colors you present the kids with (pink, purple, and red for example), you can ensure that this process based Valentine’s Day art for kids stays on theme- and the kids will be none the wiser.

 This post contains affiliate links.
 You can read more at our legal page.
 Thanks for supporting The Salty Mamas!